MicrosoftDocs/dataexplorer-docs/data-explorer/external-tables-managed-identities.md

 ## Grant correct permissions to the external resource

-When accessing external storage using an external table, correct permissions must be provided.
-In this example, We demonstrate creation of Azure Storage external tables with managed identities, and therefore require to grant the managed identity with the correct Azure Storage RBAC permissions.
+When accessing an external resource, the correct permissions must be provided to the managed identity.
+In this example, we demonstrate the creation of an Azure Storage External Table with a managed identity, and therefore need to grant the managed identity with the correct Azure Storage RBAC permissions.

 For external table query operations, the managed identity must be granted with `Storage Blob Data Reader` permissions.
 For external table used for export operations, the managed identity must be granted `Storage Blob Data Contributor` permissions.
 Add these permissions by following [Azure Storage - Assign an Azure role](/azure/storage/blobs/assign-azure-role-data-access?tabs=portal#assign-an-azure-role).